Hierarchical Time Series Forecasting with Robust Reconciliation: Numerical experiments

 The fourth dataset is the Swiss electricity demand data \citep{nespoli2020hierarchical}, recording electricity supply every ten minutes from January 13, 2018, to January 19, 2019.
-After converting the data to a daily unit, we used the first 353 days (January 13, 2018, to December 31, 2018) for the observation period and the subsequent 19 days (January 1, 2019, to January 19, 2019) for the forecast period.
 As outlined in \Cref{tab:dataset-electricity}, the hierarchy was $K=3$, $m=24$, and $n=31$.
 Level 1 disaggregated the grid into two synthetic meter aggregations: S1 and S2.
 Level 2 further subdivided each aggregation into two synthetic sub-aggregations: S11 and S12 for S1, and S21 and S22 for S2.
 Level 3, the bottom level, then separated each sub-aggregation into six individual meters.
+After converting the data to a daily unit, we used the first 353 days (January 13, 2018, to December 31, 2018) for the observation period and the subsequent 19 days (January 1, 2019, to January 19, 2019) for the forecast period.